Homotopy theory for algebras over polynomial monads: Cartesian monads and their internal algebra classifiers

+\begin{proof}We check that the classifier $(\copn)_T$ satisfies the conditions of Lemma \ref{dl}.
 Indeed, we use the same dimension-function as in Lemma \ref{directed}.
 Property (i) of the Diamond Lemma follows from Lemma \ref{parallel}.
 Property (ii) follows from the fact that in such a span of generators only $n$-planar subtrees with $X$-vertices are involved and so we can repeat the construction of the diamond from \ref{diamond} verbatim.\end{proof}

 \begin{theorem} The polynomial monads $CFO(n)$ and $RO(n)$ are tame.\end{theorem}

 \begin{proof}The category $\copn$ is a subcategory of ${\bf CFO(n)}^{\tt CFO(n)+1}$ for non-terminal $n$-ordinals.
 It is not difficult to construct a terminal object in the connected component of ${\bf CFO(n)}^{\tt CFO(n)+1}$ out of the terminal object in the corresponding connected component of $\copn.$ Indeed, let $t\in \copn$ be such an object.
 We construct an object $t'$ in ${\bf CFO(n)}^{\tt CFO(n)+1}$ as follows: for any two $K$-vertices in $t$ connected by an edge, or for a leave or root attached to a $K$-vertex, we replace this edge or leave with a linear tree with one vertex.
 We assign the colour $X$ to this new vertex.
 We have a morphism from $t$ to $t'$ generated by the unit of the $n$-operad.